The rat tribe of Beijing

 Recently, the government declared these dwellings illegal, but, similar to many other aspects of China, the phenomenon still exists in a grey zone.

 It is hard to tell how many people still live below ground level in Beijing.
-According to an evaluation of few years ago, there were approximately a few hundred thousand.
-This number might have been drastically reduced as many underground dwellings have been evacuated by law enforcements at the end of 2017.
+According to an evaluation from a few years ago, there were approximately a few hundred thousand.
+This number might now be drastically reduced as many underground dwellings were evacuated by law enforcements at the end of 2017.

-In recent years, Beijing has undergone profound mutations aimed to transform it in a modern, top-notch city.
-It is not clear, though, where this people will go after the last dixiashi is evacuated.
+In recent years, Beijing has undergone profound mutations aimed to transform it into a modern, top-notch city.
+It is not clear, though, where these people will go after the last dixiashi is evacuated.